DEFRA/biodiversity-net-gain-service/packages/azure-functions/README.md

-# Appplication to register functions
+# Azure functions

-Node.js Microsoft Azure functions associated with procesing an application to the BNG public register.
+Node.js Microsoft Azure functions for the Biodiversity Net Gain service.
 Microsoft Azure SignalR is used to provide asynchronous notifications associated with function processing to the [web application](../webapp/).